 Ubuntu is one of the best Debian based open source Linux operating systems.
-Almost all Software is free and you don’t need to worry about the security for your system.
+Almost all Software is free, and you don’t need to worry about the security for your system.
 Every year Ubuntu comes with new Updates.
 But many of us especially newbie users don’t know the proper way to install or upgrade Ubuntu Linux.
 However, in this article, I will be sharing the way to install and upgrade Ubuntu easily.
-I think you will be with me for next couple of minutes.
+I think you will be with me for the next couple of minutes.
 So let us get started.

 Selecting A Ubuntu Version